Agent Memory with Cognee on Tigris S3 Storage

 ## Step 4: Build agent memory[](#step-4-build-agent-memory "Direct link to Step 4: Build agent memory")

-Here's a complete example that teaches your agent about some topics and then queries what it knows.
-Run this once to confirm everything is wired up correctly before integrating into your agent loop:
+Here's a complete example that teaches your agent a couple of facts and then queries what it knows.
+Run it once to confirm everything is wired up before integrating into your agent loop.

 ```